Celts, Romans, Saxons and Normans

 The power of sport and outdoor activities has long been used as an educational tool.
 From the fields of Eaton, Rugby and Harrow for the privileged, to Victorian 'muscular Christianity' where sport was used to instil morality, rules and values for the working classes.
 Baden Powell established the scouting movement in 1907 after a career as a military officer, he'd noticed how bush craft and outdoor survival techniques fostered greater independence and self-reliance in soldiers.

-There are reports that Baden Powell actually spent two weeks visiting White Hall as part of his honeymoon tour of friends and family with his new wife.
-Kurt Hahn, a German educationalist who had been forced to leave his own country, used ideas from scouting and his own experiences as a head master in Germany to develop educational principles that used education outside the classroom as a core theme.
+There are reports that Baden Powell actually spent 2 weeks visiting White Hall as part of his honeymoon tour of friends and family with his new wife.
+Kurt Hahn, a German educationalist who had been forced to leave his own country, used ideas from scouting and his own experiences as a headmaster in Germany to develop educational principles that used education outside the classroom as a core theme.
 He established Gordonstoun, an independent school in Scotland, on these principles.

 The first local authority outdoor education centre: White Hall

 Talented climber Jack Longland (later to be knighted) became the Director of Education for Derbyshire in 1949.
-Anyone who has climbed Longlands on Cloggy using modern equipment, or marvelled at how anyone could have climbed Javellin Blade on Idwal wearing boots from the 1930’s, will appreciate his exceptional ability!
-He was also an accomplished mountaineer and was on the 1933 Everest expedition where his leadership and courage were demonstrated when he led six sherpas down from near the summit at 8200 metres (27,000 feet) in white-out conditions.
+Anyone who has climbed Longlands on Cloggy using modern equipment, or marvelled at how anyone could have climbed Javelin Blade on Idwal wearing boots from the 1930s, will appreciate his exceptional ability!
+He was also an accomplished mountaineer and was on the 1933 Everest expedition where his leadership and courage were demonstrated when he led 6 sherpas down from near the summit at 8,200 metres (27,000 feet) in white-out conditions.

-The concept of outdoor learning and education for state educated students was new in the 1940's.
+The concept of outdoor learning and education for state educated students was new in the 1940s.
 Sir Jack had to convince Derbyshire's councillors of the benefits that an outdoor education centre would bring to the young people of the county.
-He presented his arguments at a full education committee meeting, and afterwards one Swadlincote councillor was so convinced that he is reported to have said that "I wouldn’t be surprised if all of them after leaving the meeting, had gone down to Sadler’s Gate to Wakefields and brought themselves a full rig-out, boots, anoraks, ropes, the lot!".
+He presented his arguments at a full education committee meeting, and afterwards one Swadlincote councillor was so convinced that he is reported to have said that:

 At the time of our 60th anniversary in 2011, we estimated that over one million young people from all parts of Derbyshire had walked through the front doors of White Hall.
 Add in all the young people who have participated in outdoor activities because their teachers or youth workers had been trained and assessed at White Hall and that figure could be double or even treble.